nitrictech/docs/docs/reference/nodejs/v0/storage/bucket.md

 ---
 title: Node.js - bucket()
-description: Create a new bucket for storing and retrieving files.
+description: Reference for Nitric's Node.js library - Create a new bucket for storing and retrieving files.
 ---

 Create a new bucket for storing and retrieving files.